eigemx/prism/README.md

 ## TODO

 - Add documentation.
-- Implement SIMPLEC, PRIME, PISO and PIMPLE solvers (currently only SIMPLE solver is implemented in example directory).
 - Improve field::Vector and field::Tensor implementations using Eigen reference/map types.
 - Implement k-epsilon and k-omega turbulence models.
 - Implement vectorized operations overall in the codebase.